 The Lockheed Martin Armed Forces Bowl

 The Lockheed Martin Armed Forces Bowl celebrated the 14th anniversary of its postseason college football bowl game on December 23, 2016 with it's best game yet: a 48-45 thriller with Lousiana Tech prevailing over Navy on a field goal as time expired.
-This year we strive for more in our 15th game, and are set to host the Big Ten Conference and Army West Point, pending bowl eligibility.
+This year we strive for more in our 15th game, and are set to host Conference USA and Army West Point, pending bowl eligibility.

 Owned and operated by ESPN Events, the Lockheed Martin Armed Forces Bowl has featured the “armed forces” theme since 2006.
 Patriotic overtones recognizing all five branches of the service are prevalent throughout the game.
 Past Lockheed Martin Armed Forces Bowls have included fan-fest areas showcasing armed forces hardware; flyovers; demonstrations by several of the military's top skydiving teams; the awarding of custom homes to wounded warriors; on-field induction ceremonies; armed forces bands and honor guards and the awarding of the annual "Great American Patriot Award" (GAPA) presented by Armed Forces Insurance.